 Car accidents are a common occurrence in the Altoona area.
 Although many overconfident drivers believe that they can multitask behind the wheel, the fact remains that responsible driving demands a person’s full attention at all times.
 A driver who takes their eyes or minds off the road to send a text message, to make a phone call, or to search for a water bottle places everyone on the road at serious risk of harm.

 Many traffic accidents are also the result of drivers who break rules of the road.
 Traffic laws exist to protect the well-being of all people, not just drivers.
 Laws concerning speeding, the right-of-way, where a driver can make a legal U-turn, and proper signaling are all factors in maintaining public safety.
 It follows that a driver who chooses to ignore these laws is likely at fault for any resulting accident.
-An Altoona car accident attorney could help to pursue a claim where a common cause such as inattentiveness or a failure to follow traffic laws was the source of the collision.
+A proactive Altoona car accident attorney could help to pursue a claim where a common cause such as inattentiveness or a failure to follow traffic laws was the source of the collision.